Private members-only forum

 Based on what you've described, you likely have a viable claim under your state's security deposit statute.
 The standard is whether a reasonable person would find the conduct properly documented.

 NAL, but from what I've read, you should check your state's specific laws.
-That said, definitely get a lawyer to look at the specifics.
+Obviously I don't know all the details of your situation though.

 I went through almost the exact same thing.